 As a foodie person, I’ve tried different tastes as much as I can do.
 When you think you were a student and you didn’t have any income (except my dad thanks to him) and have to pay tax it forced me a little bit.
-If you wanna drink the cheapest and delicious coffee pls go to Dunkin Donuts from 2 pm. to 4 pm.
+If you wanna drink the cheapest and most delicious coffee pls go to Dunkin Donuts from 2 pm. to 4 pm.
 Medium size latte was just 2 dollars but I have no idea about it now.
 Thank you Dunkin for this perfect experience haha.
 I’ll give more details about where to go to eat but to sum up you can find all kitchens to fit your taste.
 The diversity of people in New York is a chance to find various cuisines.
 My favorite ones are Italian, French, Mexican, and American (the best hamburger I’ve ever eaten).

 Diversity of People

 As I said in my previous context, the diversity of people means a lot to me.
-Just imagine sitting around a table with people who came from Japan, Turkey, Italian or anywhere in the world.
+Just imagine sitting around a table with people who came from Japan, Turkey, Italian, or anywhere in the world.
 I think it is just possible in New York City.
 You have a chance to meet people who have different cultures and backgrounds and at some point, you can find a common goal with them.
 As getting know various cultures, you begin to understand people and what’s happening in those countries.
 For instance, one of my best friends is from Japan and Brazil.
 I know that I’ve never had met them if I continue to live in my country.
-If libraries are open in Nyc I highly recommended going there and join the speaking classes as much as you can do.
+If libraries are open in Nyc I highly recommended going there and joining the speaking classes as much as you can do.
 I usually went to New York Public Library and St. Agnes.
-If you need help to have a citizenship interview, they have English speaking classes too and the best part is all free.
+If you need help to have a citizenship interview, they have English-speaking classes too and the best part is all free.

 P.S.: Lastly, You’ll learn the man is a man everywhere in the world haha.